mariorez/mariorez/README.md

 ![](http://estruyf-github.azurewebsites.net/api/VisitorHit?user=mariorez&repo=mariorez&countColorcountColor)

 <h1>Hi there 👋</h1>
-I'm an JAVA platform enthusiast and Backend Developer with emphasis in Software Design and Architecture such as: DDD, Hexagonal Architecture, CQRS and TDD.
+I'm an JAVA enthusiast, KOTLIN's apprentice, Game Dev Hobbyist and Backend Developer with emphasis in Software Design and Architecture such as: DDD, Hexagonal Architecture, CQRS and TDD.

-Currently having fun with **[LibGDX](https://libgdx.com)** Game Framework.

 📫 How to reach me: